Airbotics/uptane-server/docs/guides/ros-noetic-dunfell.md

 You should see a steady stream of:

 ```
-I head [hello world 1]
+I heard [hello world 1]
-I head [hello world 2]
+I heard [hello world 2]
-I head [hello world 3]
+I heard [hello world 3]
 ....
 ```

-## 5. Cleaning up
+## 6. Cleaning up
 Great work if you made it this far.
-To clean up you stop the nodes manually or just quit the emulator.
+To clean up you can stop the nodes manually or just quit the emulator.
 You may want to `rm -rf air-ros-demo` if you want to reclaim the disk space on your host.

 We will be building on this through the rest of the guides in this series so be sure to keep it around if you plan to follow the rest of the series, unless you love really long build times or maybe you just need an excuse not to work for an hour!